Skip navigation

 Top insights from EAB's 2024 survey of 12,500+ first-year college students

-June 20, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing and Analytics
+June 20, 2024, By Michael Koppenheffer, Vice President, Enroll360 Marketing, Analytics and AI Strategy

 Remember your first year of college?
 The excitement, the nerves, and maybe even doubts about whether you’d made the right choice?